 If there is a minor breach of employment contract, this could be resolved internally to your business without the need for litigation.
 For example, you may have an informal chat with your employee, or they might submit a formal grievance.
 You might choose to instigate disciplinary proceedings if your employee was in breach of their contract.

 However, where the matter cannot be resolved internally, formally or informally, or if the employment has already terminated and post-termination negotiations have failed to resolve matters for you or the employee, a claim in the employment tribunal or the courts may be required.

 Can an employer sue an employee for breach of contract?

 An employment contract is binding once an unconditional offer of employment has been accepted by the employee.
-Therefore, any breach of a term of the employment contract by the employer or employee after the time of acceptance of a contract by the employee, will be a breach of the employment contract.
+Therefore, any breach of the employment contract by the employer or employee after the time of acceptance of a contract by the employee, will be a breach of the employment contract.

-There might be a breach of employment before the start date by the employee, for example:
+There might be a breach of employment contract before the start date by the employee, for example:

-- if the employee’s conduct amounts to gross misconduct or is in breach of post-termination restrictions from previous employment that the employee is still bound by, again there is a breach of contract by the employee and the employer could sue for breach of contract; and
+- If the employee’s conduct amounts to gross misconduct or is in breach of post-termination restrictions from previous employment that the employee is still bound by.
+Again, there is a breach of contract by the employee and the employer could sue.

-Whilst technically, there will be a breach of contract in all of the above cases, unless there has been significant provable loss as a result of the breach by the employee, it is more likely that the employer would concentrate their time, costs and efforts in securing a replacement recruit instead of looking to sue the prospective employee for a breach of contract such as the above.
+Whilst technically, there will be a breach of contract in all of the above cases, unless there has been significant provable loss as a result of the breach by the employee, it is more likely an employer would concentrate their time, costs, and efforts in securing a replacement recruit instead of looking to sue the prospective employee for a breach of contract.